3 Ways Your Business Can Reduce Packaging Waste

 This post will share the different ways in which you and your team can help decrease packaging waste.
-These tips are easy to implement, and will help both your company and the environment.
+These tips are easy to implement and will help both your company and the environment.

 1. Consider the Packaging Materials Used

 Get into the specifics of how you are packaging your products.
-Are you sure that the width of film you are using is necessary for a proper seal?
+Are you sure that the width of the film you are using is necessary for a proper seal?
 Sometimes reducing the packaging width by a small amount can not only reduce costs but drastically reduce the amount of waste created during the packaging process.

 Can you make use of the packaging waste you create in the production of the finished goods?
 Beyond the production line, it may be worth considering waste for re-use around the office.
-If you don’t have a need for the packaging beyond its initial use, recycling is a great option.
+If you don't need the packaging beyond its initial use, recycling is a great option.
 Not sure if an item is recyclable?
 No problem.
-There are many websites available to help you figure out what you can recycle and what you can’t.
+There are many websites available to help you figure out what you can recycle and what you can't.

-The number of items you use regularly around the office or plant that are fully recyclable may surprise you.
+The number of items you regularly use around the office or plant that are fully recyclable may surprise you.
 Aluminum cans and foil, magazines, and even juice cartons can go right into the recycling bin (check first to see if you need to sort the different types of recyclables).